CCA-Software-Group/py_template/docs/getting_started.rst

 | 7) `LICENSE.rst` has the package's license.
 | 8) `MANIFEST.in` has instructions for how to pre-process the package (which files to exclude) when preparing to release it to PyPI (the Python Package Index).
 Packages uploaded to PyPI can be installed by users with *pip*.
 | 9) `README.md` is the file you're reading!
 It has badges that use the CI to display if the unit tests are passing, what percentage of the code is covered by the tests, and if the docs build and deploy is passing.
-| 10) `pyproject.toml` is the configuration file for the entire package.
+| 10) `pyproject.toml` is the configuration file for packaging the software.
 See the `Python docs <https://packaging.python.org/en/latest/guides/writing-pyproject-toml/>`_ for a description of its contents.
+See also the `example_setup_files` directory for an example minimal `pyproject.toml` and the analogous `setup.py`.

 Making a new Python repo using `py_template`
 --------------------------------------------